Everything you need to know about the 2017 postseason

 3. Cody Allen, Indians.
 It will be interesting how Terry Francona manages the bullpen this postseason, as it's a lot deeper with Clevinger and Salazar available along with Allen, Miller, Bryan Shaw, Dan Otero and LOOGY Tyler Olson (the Indians led the majors in bullpen ERA).

 4. Aroldis Chapman, Yankees.
-Joe Maddon used him for more than one inning in five appearances last postseason, but he was also gassed by Game 7 after appearing in his third straight game.
+Joe Maddon used him for more than one inning in five appearances last postseason, but he also was gassed by Game 7 after appearing in his third straight game.
 He's back on track after getting hit in August (allowing no runs in September) and Joe Girardi used him for four- and five-out saves the final month.
 The Yankees have lots of bullpen depth, but don't be surprised to see Chapman in the eighth.

 6. Wade Davis, Cubs.
 He has blown only one save all season, but that was last week against the Brewers when he gave up a home run in the ninth and another in the 10th.
 His walk rate is up and he gave up six home runs after allowing just three the previous three seasons.